Click to see full screen

 The TASA system meets the ASTM Detect and Avoid Performance Standards and has received FAA Part 107 waivers to operate BVLOS.
 SARA was recently awarded contracts from the FAA to establish TASA networks at two FAA UAS test sites, Virginia Tech’s Mid-Atlantic Aviation Partnership and North Dakota’s Northern Plains UAS Test Site

-(to more about these awards click here).
+(to learn more about these awards click here).
 In 2018, SARA’s DAA solutions were evaluated by the FAA through the FAA UAS Pathfinder program and their report identified them as the first non-cooperative aircraft sensor that satisfied emerging requirements.
 To read the comments from this report in the FAA Pathfinder Focus Area 2, Phase 3 report, see page 7 (item 3) and page 38, last full paragraph at

 For full specifications or additional inquiries please contact us